Close to 6500 registered! Thank you for attending! Don't forget to give us feedback so we can make the next JMM an even better experience for you.

 A leading publisher in mathematics and statistics, Pearson provides course content from respected authors.
 Pearson's online courses within MyMathLab and MyStatLab have helped millions of students succeed since 2001.
 Listen as Mike Breen, AMS Public Awareness Officer, speaks with Jeff Weidenaar, Executive Marketing Manager at Pearson.

-Visit the Springer booths and get further acquainted with an abundant selection of top-notch titles by award winning authors.
-Plus, this year we have giveaways, contests, and more!
+Visit the Springer booths and get acquainted with an large selection of top-notch titles by award winning authors.
+Sit in on one of our presentations to receive a free gift and enter our drawing to win a special prize.
 Follow us on Twitter—@SpringerMath—to stay up-to date with our activities at the booth.

 WebAssign makes online homework easy by providing pre-coded questions from over 600 leading titles from every major publisher.
 Make WebAssign your indispensible partner in education.
 Listen as Mike Breen, AMS Public Awareness Officer, speaks with Mark Santee, Vice President of Product and Marketing at WebAssign.